 § 36-99.5:1.
-Smoke detectors in homes for adults. - Battery or AC-powered smoke detector devices shall be installed in all homes for adults licensed by the Department of Social Services, regardless of when the building was constructed, by January 1, 1989.
+Smoke detectors in homes for adults and nurring homes and facilities - A. Battery or AC-powered smoke detector devices shall be installed in all homes for adults licensed by the Department of Social Services, regardless of when the building was constructed.
 The location and installation of the smoke detectors shall be determined by the Uniform Statewide Building Code.

-The licensee shall obtain a certificate of compliance from the building official of the locality in which the home is located, or in the case of stateowned buildings, from the Department of General Services.
+The licensee shall obtain a certificate of compliance from the building official of the locality in which the home is located, or in the case of state-owned buildings, from the Department of General Services.